khelz424/Spotify-Project/SpotifyProject.md

   ![Calendar](https://github.com/khelz424/Spotify-Project/assets/141655852/81dac18d-0e7b-4e4d-82f4-727fa0c8e522)

-  4. Merged queries to create a new id column for the track_album_name.
+4. Merged queries to create a new id column for the track_album_name:

+  STEPS FOLLOWED

+   4.1.
+Firstly created a table called Albums.

+   4.2.
+Copied the track_album_name column.

-     I firstly created a table called Albums.Secondly;copied the track_album_name column.Thirdly;clicked on add column and then clicked on index column starting from 1.Furthermore;clicked on merge query to merge the spotify_songs and Albums table based off the track_album_name column as it is a common column in both tables.
+   4.3.
+Clicked on add column and then clicked on index column starting from 1.

+   4.4.
+Clicked on merge query to merge the spotify_songs and Albums table based off the track_album_name column as
+       it is a common column in both tables.

-     Lastly;in the spotify_songs table I expanded the Albums column and only selected the track_album_name_new_id column to be displayed.
+   4.5.
+In the spotify_songs table I expanded the Albums column and only selected the track_album_name_new_id
+       column to be displayed.

      Snapshot: